davet2001/smile-o-meter/README.md

 The blue LED illuminates to indicate data collection is starting.
 Data collection then proceeds as follows:

  - Each smile index is trained in turn, starting with the lowest smile index,  i.e. the saddest (red).
- - You will to pace yourself to define 9 different smile levels increasing in happiness.
+ - You will need to pace yourself to define 9 different smile levels increasing in happiness.
  - The machine learning is looking at all facial features, eyes, cheeks etc, so make your expressions as genuine as possible.
  - The LED starts fast flashing, to indicate time to adopt your pose and get ready for data collection.
  - After 5 seconds, the LED goes steady.
 Live data is being collected.
 Hold your smile pose, and move your head around/tilting/moving forwards/backwards etc to give a range of possible data.
  - After 10 more seconds the next LED starts flashing, get ready to adopt smile level 2.
 Continue until you reach smile level 9.
+ - Best results will be achieved with good lighting.

 ### Teaching - Training based on model data
-Once complete the RPi will start training it's model based on the data you collected.
+Once complete the RPi will start training its model based on the data you collected.
 This is indicated by a fast flashing blue LED.
 It is computationally intensive for the RPi, it may take 10-20seconds, the RPi will get hot (heatsink is a good idea).
 After teaching has finished, the blue LED stops flashing, and the device  goes into normal operation mode.